 Organizations and Leadership in Education

-Critique organizational theory to solve problems in leadership, change and decision-making at educational organization while also identifying and evaluating the role of external factors on educational organizations.
+Examine and utilize organizational theory to solve problems in leadership, change and decision-making at educational organizations, while also identifying and evaluating the role of external factors on educational organizations.
+Develop a theory of leadership and practice for managing within educational organizations.

 Master the ability to synthesize institutional, public and non-public sources of data to write and orally present an enrollment management plan for both campus and external stakeholders.